MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 keywords: HoloLens, commercial, features, mdm, mobile device management, kiosk mode
 ---

-# Enabling HoloLens growth in your environment
+# HoloLens solutions in your environment

 HoloLens includes features that make it easier for businesses to manage HoloLens devices.
 Some features are included with the device, others can be enabled by [Mobile Device Management (MDM) for HoloLens](hololens-mdm-configure.md)  or through [Provisioning Packages](https://docs.microsoft.com/hololens/hololens-provisioning) using [Windows Configuration Designer](https://www.microsoft.com/store/productId/9NBLGGH4TX22), or licenses can be purchased and distributed to the devices.

-## Enable Solutions
+## Solutions

 | I want to... | Solution | Description |
 |---------| ------------|------------|